bnclabs/gosettings/README.md

 ---------------------------

-Golang map is the chosen structure for passing around settings, holding them within components and interpret them when/where ever it is needed.
+Golang map is the chosen structure for passing around settings, holding them within components and interpret them when ever needed.
 To create new settings object:

 ```go
     setts := make(Settings)